MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Disable feedback activity

 Disable the feedback activity and use an URL instead.
-Default. _false_.
+Default: _false_.

+### Beep volume

+Set how load the beep is Vespucci uses when you are pressing unsupported short cut keys on a connected real keyboard.
+Default: _50_

 ## Data and Editing Settings